 WhatsApp uses your phone’s cellular or Wi-Fi connection to facilitate messaging and voice calling to nearly anyone on the planet, alone or in a group, and is especially nice for families and small collaborative workgroups.
 The app lets you make calls, and send and receive messages, documents, photos, and videos.
-WhatsApp is completely free — no fees or subscriptions — because it uses your phone’s 4G, 3G, 2G, EDGE, or Wi-Fi connection instead of your cell plan’s voice minutes or text plan, and if you’re connected via Wi-Fi, it won’t eat into your data plan, either.
+WhatsApp is completely free — with no fees or subscriptions — because it uses your phone’s 4G, 3G, 2G, EDGE, or Wi-Fi connection instead of your cell plan’s voice minutes or text plan.
+If you’re connected via Wi-Fi, it won’t eat into your data plan either.
 Its popularity is sustained by its support for worldwide free calling, even if the people chatting are not in the same country.

 Easy chatting and calling over most platforms

 WhatsApp is platform agnostic.
 You do not need to own the same brand of phone as your call recipient or be on a specific platform — the app works with iPhone and Android phones and Mac or Windows desktop or laptop computers, which you can use to send and receive messages, but not make calls.
 Like any other SMS messenger, you can initiate a conversation with an individual or a group and video chat with up to four people.
 The iOS version also has in-app support for video playback from both Instagram and Facebook.
 You can also share your location, broadcast your status to your contacts, share contacts, set customized wallpapers and notification alerts, email chat history, use the camera to shoot photos and videos from within the app, and simultaneously broadcast messages to multiple contacts.
 You are always logged in so you never miss messages, but even if you miss notifications while your phone is off, the app saves recent messages for when you re-open the app.